 SCHOOL OF EARTH SCIENCES, THE UNIVERSITY OF MELBOURNE

-Name: Prof. Ralf Haese and Dr Jay Black Product: GE Phoenix Nanotom M, Micro-CT scanner
+Name: Prof. Ralf Haese and Dr Jay Black Product: Baker Hughes Phoenix Nanotom M, Micro-CT scanner

-Comprehensive training was provided by Hawker Richardson who flew out Gerhard Zacher, a Geophysics Applications Engineer from GE in Germany who demonstrated how to use the machine to its full capacity and extract the imagery and data necessary for the client’s needs.
+Comprehensive training was provided by Hawker Richardson who flew out Gerhard Zacher, a Geophysics Applications Engineer from Baker Hughes in Germany who demonstrated how to use the machine to its full capacity and extract the imagery and data necessary for the client’s needs.